rebeccaly/virgil/wiki/glossary.md

 ## Symmetric Key
 A secret key used with a symmetric cryptographic algorithm (that is, an algorithm that uses the same key for both encryption and decryption).
 Such a key needs to be known to all communicating parties.

+## User Identity
+A type of Identity which is validated using a concatenated type and value of the Identity, signed by the application's private key.

+## Validation Token
+A validation token is used to prevent unauthorized card registration.
+The validation token is generated based on the Application's Private Key and Client Identity.
+The global ValidationToken is used for creating global Cards.
+The global ValidationToken can be obtained only by checking the ownership of the Identity on the Virgil Identity Service.
+The private ValidationToken is used for creating Private Cards.
+The private ValidationToken can be generated on the developer’s side, using their own service for verification, instead of the Virgil Identity Service.
+Developers can also completely avoid verification, by generating a validation token using the app’s Private Key created on our Developer portal.

+## Virgil Card
+The Virgil Card is the main entity of Virgil Services.
+Every user/device is represented with a Virgil Card which contains all the necessary information to identify them.
+Users will also need their Virgil Card to obtain their Virgil Key for further cryptographic operations.

+## Virgil Key
+The Virgil Key is a Private Key, which never leaves its device.
+The Virgil Key allows only those who hold it to sign and decode a message.
+The Virgil Key has a DER format.

+## Virgil Card ID
+A unique identifier of a Virgil Card.
+Virgil Card receives its ID after its publication on Virgil Services.
+It is used for every operation with Virgil Cards.
+Each Virgil Card is created by passing the content snapshot, which contains all data related to the Virgil Card, and is represented as a JSON.
+This JSON representation will be used to calculate the Virgil Card's Fingerprint.
+If you convert the Fingerprint to its hexadecimal representation, it will return the Virgil Card's ID.